CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Static-VXLAN-Tunnels.md

 ## Verify the Configuration

 After you configure all the leafs, run the following command to check for replication entries.
-The command output is differnet for traditional and single VXLAN devices.
+The command output is different for traditional and single VXLAN devices.

 For traditional VXLAN devices: